dart-sys/dart-sys/readme.md

 And follow the guide on the [native extensions api page](https://dart.dev/server/c-interop-native-extensions).

 ##### Examples
-Please visit the examples directory for more information.
-If there should appear more idiomatic bindings, I will try to keep this updated to link to it.
+Please visit the [examples directory](https://github.com/OptimisticPeach/dart-sys/tree/master/examples) for more information.
+If there should appear more idiomatic bindings, I will try to keep this updated to link to them.

 ### Note
 A few things are not mentioned on the [native extensions api](https://dart.dev/server/c-interop-native-extensions)
 page:

-- You should compile using an x64 compiler
+- You should compile using an x64 compiler (eg., `[stable|nightly|beta]-x86_64-pc-windows-msvc`)
 - You should place the compiled library in the same directory as the root of your dart package (I.E. outside of your `lib` directory)